MJRichardson/TypeSql/Readme.md

 The inspiration was [TypeScript](http://www.typescriptlang.org/).
 But don't try to take the analogy too far.
 TypeScript takes annotated javascript and compiles it into plain javascript.
 Its primary purpose is verification.
 TypeSQL takes annotated SQL and compiles it into a different, general-purpose programming language (C# only, for the moment).
 Our primary purpose is for you to write less code.
 Less code means less bugs and more functionality.
 It means you can ask for more money and go home earlier.
 Your family will love you more, and you will live longer.

 ##Are you talking to me?
 Do you believe that a strongly-typed, object-orientated programming language is the best way to write applications?

 Do you believe that SQL is *still* the best language for querying relational databases?

 Good for you.
 Here at TypeSql HQ, we feel the same.

 Bridging the O-O relational-databases divide has been attempted many times, in many ways.
 Frankly, we don't love any of them.
 Here's our wish-list:
 - We want to use SQL.
-Not a vaguely SQLish language that we have to reverse-engineeer to produce the SQL we want (e.g. Linq, Hibernate Query Language, etc).
+Not Linq, not Hibernate Query Language.
+SQL.
 - We want the data returned to be typed.
 Call us old-fashioned if you will, but we like types.
 It's a little piece of certainty in an uncertain world.
 - We want getting our data to be minimum friction.
 We don't want to repeat ourselves.
 The typical data-retrieval ceremony (connection, command, reader, casting, etc) is tedious, and surface-area for bugs.